Indian Hotels shares drop on bid for Orient-Express

 One analyst at a Mumbai brokerage who tracks Indian Hotels and declined to be identified said the takeover proposal does not look attractive for the Mumbai-based company's shareholders, partly because of the debt that Indian Hotels is already carrying.

-Indian Hotels, with a market value of $1 billion, had net debt of 35.7 billion rupees at the end of March, up 5 percent from a year earlier.
+Indian Hotels, with a market value of $1 billion, had net debt of 35.7 billion rupees ($672 million) at the end of March, up 5 percent from a year earlier.

 "It will be earnings dilutive and worsen the debt profile in a troubled business environment.
 Orient-Express gets a third of its revenue from Europe, which is facing problems," the analyst said.